 - costs don’t form part of the settlement and the employer and employee meet their own costs

-- an employer will agree to meet the employee’s costs (this may be part of the employer accepting that they played a part in the problem).
+- an employer will agree to meet the employee’s costs.

 If you hire an employment advocate or lawyer you should be very clear in your brief to them, including: